-It is the analysis and possible combination of the above scenarios which enables to build an Adverse Scenario for the trading books to be constructed.
-These official macro stress scenarios are presented at each Capital Markets Risk Committee along with the Adverse Scenario.
+It is the analysis of the worst of the above scenarios which represents the Adverse Scenario for the trading books.
+These official macro stress scenarios are presented at each Financial Markets Risk Committee along with the Adverse Scenario.

 Stress testing is governed by the Capital Markets Stress Testing Steering Committee (STSC).
-The Committee meets monthly and sets the direction of all internal risk departmental stress scenario developments, infrastructure, analysis and reporting.
-The STSC governs all internal stress testing matters relating to both market and counterparty credit risk and decides upon the detailed composition of the CMRC official Stress Tests.
+The committee meets approximately monthly and sets the direction of all internal risk departmental stress scenario developments, infrastructure, analysis and reporting.
+The STSC governs all internal stress testing matters relating to both market and counterparty risk and decides upon the detailed definition of the FMRC Stress Tests.